brianhill11/PPG_QI/README.md

 3 steps are required for creating the quality index models: (1) generating waveform images to label, (2) labeling the waveform images as valid/invalid, and (3) training a CNN model to generate the quality index.

+For additional details, please see [Imputation of the continuous arterial line blood pressure waveform from non-invasive measurements using deep learning](https://www.nature.com/articles/s41598-021-94913-y).

 ## Generating input data

 ## Loading data into Label Studio